 Article 8(1) products: Financial products that are promoting environmental or social characteristics Article 9(1), 9(2) and/or 9(3) products: Financial products with a sustainable investment objective Financial products covered under this regulation: - portfolio management; - an alternative investment fund (AIF); - an IBIP; - a pension product; - a pension scheme; - a UCITS; or - a PEPP.

 Product level disclosure obligations

-- Product disclosure in periodic reports: a template will be mandatory and made available in the final RTS.
-Disclosure of information will most probably be done via existing periodic reports like the annual report.
+- Product disclosure in periodic reports: templates are provided in Annexes IV and V in the final report of the ESAs and the draft RTS.
+Article 11(2) of the regulation provides a list, per type of FMP, in which type of periodic report an FMP needs to disclose information.
 In addition, the Taxonomy Regulation will impose additional obligations relating to disclosing information in periodic reports.

 We are always open for a chat and we encourage discussions, especially when it comes to financial market data.
 Let us know your challenges, questions and uncertainties relating to the Sustainable Finance Disclosure Regulation.